 Mika Yoshitake, Ph.D.

-Mika Yoshitake, Ph.D., Guest Curator of KUSAMA: Cosmic Nature, is a Los Angeles-based independent curator specializing in postwar Japanese art.
+Mika Yoshitake, Ph.D., Guest Curator of KUSAMA: Cosmic Nature, is an independent curator specializing in postwar Japanese art.

 She earned her M.A. and Ph.D. in Art History from UCLA, which culminated in the AICA-USA award-winning exhibition and catalogue, Requiem for the Sun: The Art of Mono-ha (2012) at Blum & Poe.
 She was Curator at the Hirshhorn Museum and Sculpture Garden (2011–18) in Washington, D.C., where she curated Yayoi Kusama: Infinity Mirrors (2017–19); and helped to organize Lee Ufan: Marking Infinity (2011) at The Guggenheim, New York, and the international tour of © MURAKAMI (200–09) at the Museum of Contemporary Art, Los Angeles.
 She was recently Curator of Topologies (May 2018–April 2019) at The Warehouse in Dallas, Texas, and a major two-part survey, Parergon: Japanese Art of the 1980s and 1990s (February–May 2019), at Blum & Poe, Los Angeles.
 She is Guest Curator at LACMA for the international tour of Yoshitomo Nara (2020–21) and a major museum retrospective in Asia (2022–23).
 Yoshitake has contributed to numerous publications, including Artforum, Art in America, Bijutsu Techō, Exposure and Kaleidoscope.